 In other cases, it could take months or years for the cancer to spread to the liver.

 Treating the primary cancer can help reduce the risk of the cancer spreading.
 However, this is not a guarantee, as liver metastases can develop years after successful treatment.

-People should follow healthful living guidelines to help prevent cancer.
-Some behaviors to avoid include drinking in excess and smoking.
-People should maintain a healthful weight through diet and exercise.
+People should follow healthy living guidelines to help prevent cancer.
+Some behaviors to avoid include drinking alcohol in excess and smoking.
+People should maintain a moderate weight through diet and exercise.

 Also, early detection of any cancer type often gives the best chance of successful treatment.
 A person should have regular checkups and discuss any unusual symptoms with their doctor.

-Liver metastases means that cancer in one part of the body has spread to a person’s liver.
-In these cases, the person has advanced, or stage 4, cancer.
+Liver metastases are cancerous tumors that have spread from one part of the body to the liver.
+In these cases, the person has stage 4, or advanced cancer.

-Prognosis for liver metastases tends to be poor, with a roughly 11% survival rate for 5 years.
+The outlook for liver metastases tends to be poor, with a 5-year survival rate of roughly 11%.

 Treatments can help reduce the symptoms and shrink the tumor, but typically, there is no cure for liver metastases.